 User and event data retention:

-This is a drop-down menu option with a different date range in months – 14, 26, 38, and 50 months.
-There also an option “do not automatically expire” but I am very much skeptical about using this option since this voluntarily provide a Google to choose the time period on its own.
+This is a drop-down menu option with a different date range in months -- 14, 26, 38, and 50 months.
+There is also an option “do not automatically expire” but I am very much skeptical about using this option since this voluntarily provides a Google to choose the time period on its own.

 Example: for an e-commerce website, it makes sense to hold the data for a longer duration since they mostly make data-driven decisions for the business.